UniqueNetwork/unique-playgrounds/hackathon.md

 You can use the [PolkadotJS extension](https://polkadot.js.org/extension/) to create a new account.

 To get some tokens to your account, please use [our Telegram bot](https://t.me/unique2faucet_rc_bot).
-The bot will ask you for the address of your account and will give 3000 OPL to your account.
+The bot will ask you for the address of your account and will give 3000 OPL to it.

 An example of a conversation with the bot:
 ```console